 Why?
-Has to be the first question I ask myself as I leave the Tahune and head back to Hobart.
+Has to be the first question I ask myself as I leave the Tahune and the Tahune Air Walk and head back to Hobart.
 Why did it take me 14 years in Tasmania to actually get to this magic place?
 How can anywhere be so incredibly magnificent, and yet so under the radar?
 I feel lighter, brighter, and calmer after just 2 days exploring the bush in Southern Tasmania known as the Tahune, or ‘peaceful place by running water’.
 Ain’t that the truth.

 Originally built and managed by Forestry Tasmania, a private investor, Ken Stronach, took over the Tahune Air Walk in December, 2016.
 While Ken himself may seem distant from the actual property, he certainly seems to have the magic touch when it comes to staff and management.
 The drive down is a hard 1.5 hours on the road, past Geeveston, deep into this pristine southern bushland, but once there, the welcome is as warm as one would wish anywhere.